 4. Circuit de la Sarthe

 The Le Mans 24 hours is arguably the most famous motorsport event in the world!
 The first race took place in 1923 and it has been an annual feature on the motorsport calendar since 1949.
 Circuit de la Sarthe is a semi-permanent race track containing both private and public roads which remain accessible most of the year, its present configuration is 13.626 kilometres long, making it one of the longest circuits in the world!
-With iconic corners like the Dunlop Curve, the Esses and the Porsche Curves this really is an incredible track!
+With iconic corners like the Dunlop Curve, the Esses and the Porsche Curves this really is an incredible, famous race track!

 5. Circuit de Monaco

 The street track around the Principality of Monaco has changed very little since it debuted on the F1 calendar in 1950 and remains a difficult one to master.
-With quick corners like Piscine mixed in with tight hairpins and barriers surrounding the circuit, there is no margin for error.
+With quick corners like Piscine mixed in with tight hairpins and bollards surrounding the circuit, there is no margin for error.
 The circuit is annually used on two weekends in May for Formula One Monaco Grand Prix and Formula E Monaco ePrix (odd years) or Historic Grand Prix of Monaco (even years).
 The Monaco Grand Prix is the jewel in F1’s crown and the track remains a fan’s firm favourite.